 How are you doing?
 How are you making money?
 If your business is already underway please describe how you got to where you are now, what the key processes are (how you get clients, deliver your product or service and make money), and what you expect from me.
 Please send me basic facts, your trading history: costs, revenues and profits, number of employees, and ownership.
 A simple spreadsheet showing past and future costs is often very useful.
 There is a useful concept of Unit Economics, which is very simply. what are the costs of making/doing the thing you sell, and how much do you charge for it.
 If you are a real estate agent, and the cost of visiting, documenting, describing, promoting, and showing potential clients a property, and handling paperwork if there is sale is US$400 and you make $2000 if there is a transaction, you are making $1600 per deal, it becomes obvious how many sales you need to make to cover your fixed costs and start making money.
 If you are losing money, don’t expect an investor to bail you out, unless some dramatic change is about to happen that you can explain.

-A tough area for many entrepreneurs is the issue of founder salaries.
-It is very important to address this.
-If you have been working for free in your spare time and now post investment are planning to go full time then you may not know how much to suggest.
+Costs A tough area for many entrepreneurs is the issue of ‘founder salaries’.
+It is important to address this.
+If you have been working for free in your spare time and ‘post investment’ are planning to go full time then you may not know how much to suggest.
 A rule of thumb is that until you are making a profit, approximately 50% of what you were making on a salary might be reasonable unless you are a developer.
-Investors won’t like the idea of you becoming wealthy on the back of your take home pay.
+Investors won’t like the idea of you being too comfortable on the back of your take home pay from your startup.
 Results related bonuses, and salaries that rise as the company goes through agreed milestones make a lot of sense.